opusdeisong/opusdeisong/README.md

   <h3>🛡️ Served as KATUSA(SGT) at 3 BSB, 1 ABCT, 3ID <br>
     Camp Humphrey, South Korea (2020-2021)</h3>
   <blockquote>
-> Admire as much as you can.
-Most people do not admire enough. - Vincent van Gogh
+> The majority of what you want will come from the minority of what you do. - Gary Keller
   </blockquote>
   <hr>
   <h2 align="center">📫 How to Reach Me:</h2>